ResearchIT/pronto-user-docs/docs/slurm_basics.md

 ### I want to know more

-Cool.
-You should use the man command then.
+Please see the [sbatch documentation](https://slurm.schedmd.com/sbatch.html) for more information.

+You can also find this documentation on the cluster by using the man command.

 ```
 man sbatch
 ```

-That'll tell you more than you ever wanted to know about the arguments that sbatch takes.
 You can also use man for any other command that you have questions about.

 Example Commands
 ----------------